 Alliance Stage Company

-The Alliance Stage Company is an older adults theatre group based in New York City.
+The Alliance Stage Company is a senior theatre group based in New York City.

 Performances include short skits, musical comedy, improv, readers theater, and plays inspired by the life stories of company members.
 Offstage, members work as playwrights, puppeteers, dressers, ushers, and act in television and film.